Treatment Interventions for Substance Abuse

 Putting a Stop to Addiction

 Being a parent, sibling, relative or even a friend to someone who is struggling with a substance abuse problem can be hard.
-You want to help them, but might not know how to.
+You want to help them but might not know how to.
 Your feelings are mixed with frustration, sadness, concern and fear.
 You want to shout at them, hoping to prove that the only reason you are mad is because you care.
-But if you really care about your loved one who is having a hard time with addiction, there is a better way.
-Holding an intervention can be the best way to reach your loved one.
+But if you really care about your loved one who is having a hard time with addition, there is a better way.
+Holding a treatment intervention for substance abuse can be the best way to reach your loved one.

 Do not give up on your loved one, there are only three ways an addiction ends: rehab, prison or death.
 Keeping that in mind, you probably want to see your loved one go to rehab.
 You can be the one to help them realize that there are options to recover from the bad situation that they are in.